compose-spec/compose-spec/spec.md

 ### dns_search

 `dns` defines custom DNS search domains to set on container network interface configuration.
-Can be a single value or a list.
+It can be a single value or a list.

 ```yml
 dns_search: example.com